 Photos from October 2018 shot near Eain Lamont park and trails on the north side of the mountain.

-The main point of inspiration for this project is the 1982 Godfrey Reggio film, Koyaanisqatsi, specifically in how, using no dialogue and almost no text, a narrative is communicated to the viewer between the juxtaposition of the visuals and the soundtrack.
+The main point of inspiration for this project is the 1982 Godfrey Reggio film, Koyaanisqatsi, specifically in how, using no dialogue and almost no text, a narrative is communicated to the viewer using only visuals and soundtrack.
 I don’t necessarily see the Philip Glass score as a direct inspiration for this project, but I am interested in how the repetitions and arpeggios reflect the repetitive patterns in the film’s images.
 Also, I like that the only voices heard in the film are in the musical score, mainly chanting.
 I found a copy of the movie (in a 9-part playlist) on YouTube, included below for reference.

 The playlist is quite extended, I’ve basically included soundtracks I feel that have both an applicable tone and ones that I’ve just been listening to a lot lately.
 Other than Koyaanisqatsi and the Tangerine Dream soundtrack for Sorceror, most of the scores are from the last few years.

-I can add notes on the specific scores and how I see them relating to this project.
+* I still need add notes on the specific scores and how I see them relating to this project — I will also be putting together a couple new playlists that will correspond to the themes I’m imagining for the three different chapters.

 SPECIFIC MUSIC FOR REFERENCE